 Waypoint [Name] allows you to view the Waypoints submenu for the waypoint under your cursor.
 You can move the cursor onto an existing waypoint and press the MENU key once, or use Cursor to Waypoint to select a waypoint from the saved waypoints list.

-NOTE: See Introduction to Navigation and the Humminbird® Waypoint Management Guide for more information.
+NOTE: See Introduction to Navigation for more Waypoints information.

-The Waypoint Submenu includes the following menu options:
+The Waypoint Submenu contains the following menu options: